thejarlid/DDColourPicker/README.md

 ///   - indexPath: An index path representing the item index and section number for which a colour is requested func colourPicker(_ colourPicker:DDColourPicker, colourForIndexPath indexPath:IndexPath) -> UIColor
 ```

+## Credits

+The SceneKit portion is modified and adapted from the repository [Magnetic](https://github.com/efremidze/Magnetic) so thank you to Lasha Efremidze for the work there and inspiring this control.

 ## Collaboration